Nakildias/ArchInstall/README.md

     ```
     Remove the Arch Linux USB drive after shutting down or during the reboot process.

-## 🔧 Step 4: Post-Installation Script (Optional & Unfinished)
+## 🔧 Step 4: Post-Installation Script (Makes your shell better looking and nicer to user and also installs yay for you.)

-This script includes an optional post-installation script to further configure your new Arch Linux system.
-Please note that this part is currently **unfinished**.

 1.  **Clone the Repository (if not already cloned or if you removed it):**
     After rebooting into your new Arch Linux system and logging in, open a terminal and run: